-We have audited East Penn School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of East Penn School District's major federal programs for the year ended June 30, 2023.
+We have audited East Penn School District's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of East Penn School District's major federal programs for the year ended June 30, 2024.
 East Penn School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, East Penn School District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.
+In our opinion, East Penn School District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2024.